ksetdekov/datasciencecoursera/07 regression models/3_week_notes.md

 * looks normal
 * third plots - scaled residuals
 * residual vs scale - we dont want high leverage with high residuals

+# model Selection
+We want parsimony - simplest model, interpretable, but not simpler

+A model is a lense through which to look at your data.
+(I attribute this quote to Scott Zeger)

+*There are known knowns.
+These are things we know that we know.
+There are known unknowns.
+That is to say, there are things that we know we don't know.
+But there are also unknown unknowns.
+There are things we don't know we don't know.* Donald Rumsfeld